NoDiskNoFun/uv-sight/README.md

 | `app on` / `app off` | JSON output for the app / human-readable output | No (off on disconnect) |
 | `dfu` | Reboot into update mode (USB needed) | – |

-Anyone within radio range (about 10 m) can connect; there is no PIN.
+Range is about 10 m at the default `tx_power` of 0 dBm; +8 dBm roughly doubles it.
+A cheap USB adapter without antenna, a metal PC case or a nearby USB 3 port can reduce the range a lot.
+Anyone within range can connect; there is no PIN.

 ---